Dan-Kaiser/countryFlags/README.md

 //Fun additional things
 [ ]Diff checker for text
-[ ]Disable the 'next' button until the answer has been submitted [ ]Disable the submit button when the answer is showing
+[x]Disable the 'next' button until the answer has been submitted [x]Disable the submit button when the answer is showing

 //Structure
 []App component should handle the logic, and supply needed logical data to the 'dumb' FlagCard Component

 //Bugfixes
 [ ]User data is not being generated on startup
-Double loading on startup -- this is normal
+[ ]User data goes away, and it causes issues, how can we detect when this happens and create userdata using a template [ ]make the input unchangeable when the answer has been submitted Double loading on startup -- this is normal
 You can change the input when viewing the answer
-[ ]make the input unchangeable when the answer has been submitted

 You can submit a blank answer
 [ ]make the submit button unclickable when the input has nothing in it or just whitespace